GnaspGames/Smelt/Docs/Syntax.md

 ## 4. The bang command line (starting with "!")

-These lines are used to call custom commands built into *Smelt*, or available via plugins (see "Plugins" below).
+These lines are used to call custom commands built into *Smelt* or available via plugins.

 These bang commands will in turn generate a collection of standard commands to be imported into your map.

-See [Docs/BangCommands](./BangCommands.md) for more information.
+See [Docs/BangCommands](./BangCommands.md) and [Docs/Plugins](./Plugins.md) for more information.

 ## Wrapping Lines